jg-digital-media/jgdm_jobs_pathway/readme.md

 + All right!
 I now have the application working to a point where I have a Rails Route pointing to a web page which is served on localhost (port 3000).
 I'd love to have done it without any friction or database compatability issues conflicts but I can't have everything :).

 + So I'm going to pause there and think about what the next step is.

+### `1.0.3`

++ What I wanted to do was to see if I could create the first 2 routes and views for the app; the login and register pages which would be be the first 2 pages the user would see.
+Iy took a couple of prompts to get something like the required solution.
+The design of the first screen seems to be in place with some hidden fields not rendering and therefore showin up non the page.
+But I'm taking that little win for now.

++ The upshot is I now have a partial recreation for the login and register pages.

 [Back to Top](#development)